Learn something new every day

 Most baking powder is double acting, which means that it releases carbon dioxide when moistened and again when exposed to heat, unlike baking soda, which is more reactive.
 As a leavener, baking powder is about one fourth as strong as baking soda, creating a reaction which is easier to control.
 This is why it is important not to confuse the two, and if you need to make substitutions, do so with care.

 When a recipe calls for baking powder and all you have is baking soda, you need an acid such as cream of tartar to balance out the reaction of the baking soda.
-Use two parts cream of tartar to every one part baking soda to create the required amount of baking powder.
+Use two parts cream of tartar to every one part baking soda to create the required amount of leavening.
 If you only have baking powder and you need baking soda, you can multiply the measurement by four, but be prepared for a weird flavor!

 This is a very interesting article about baking powder because it's something that we have all used while cooking at one point in our lives.
 I didn't realize how it worked in recipes, and never thought much about it until I read this article.